-If you want to increase the number of people looking at your LinkedIn profile and expand your network, then posting engaging comments on LinkedIn is the fix!
+If you want to increase the number of people looking at your LinkedIn profile and expand your network, then writing engaging comments on LinkedIn is the fix!

-A robust LinkedIn profile isn’t enough.
+A robust LinkedIn profile isn’t enough to capture attention.
 Sorry.
 You need to be active on the platform.

 Liking isn’t enough to improve your profile’s visibility.